html-to-text/node-html-to-text/README.md

 `ol`          | `orderedList`       |
 `p`           | `paragraph`         |
 `pre`         | `pre`               |
-`table`       | `table`             | there is also `dataTable` format.
-Using it will be equivalent to setting `tables` to `true`. `tables` option might be deprecated in the future.
+`table`       | `table`             | Equivalent to `block`.
+Use `dataTable` instead for tabular data.
 `ul`          | `unorderedList`     |
 `wbr`         | `wbr`               |

-More formats also available for use:
+More formatters also available for use:

+* `dataTable` - for visually-accurate tables.
+Note that this might be not search-friendly (output text will look like gibberish to a machine when there is any wrapped cell contents) and also better to be avoided for tables used as a page layout tool;
 * `skip` - as the name implies it skips the given tag with it's contents without printing anything.

+##### Format options

-Format options are specified for each tag indepentently:
+Following options are available for built-in formatters.

 Option              | Default     | Applies&nbsp;to    | Description
 ------------------- | ----------- | ------------------ | -----------